philcockfield/rest-methods/README.md

 ```

-Produces:
+Produces the following documentation screen:

 ![Docs](https://cloud.githubusercontent.com/assets/185555/9017617/d41b2bae-382b-11e5-8f7b-95e24e604920.png)

 ## Invoking Methods (Isomorphic/Promises)
-A consistent isomorphic experience if provided for consuming your REST service, making it fast and convenient to invoke REST methods without needing to maintain URL manipulation code.
+A consistent isomorphic experience if provided for consuming your REST service, making it fast and convenient to invoke REST methods without needing to write and maintain URL wrangling code.

-The service can be consumed using a dynamically created promise-based client library from:
+The service can be consumed using a dynamically created client library that provides a consistent promise-based idiom across all relevant call-sites:

 - The browser
 - A remote server
 - The REST service itself.

 ### Invoking From the Browser
-The following sample HTML page references the `browser.js` script and then invokes a method on the server using promises:
+The following sample page references the `browser.js` script and then invokes a method on the server using promises:

 ```html
 <html>